Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Alternative Filtering Methods

+In addition to the approach presented in the main text, we explored several alternative filtering methods.
+While these methods provided useful insights, they were ultimately not used in our final analysis due to lower performance or practical limitations.

-\subsubsection{Method 1: Score Based Classifier (SBC)}
+\subsubsection{\textbf{Method 1: Score Based Classifier (SBC)}}

 Our baseline system is inspired by previous work on feature engineering; where a feature of the repository, such as finding a keyword associated with a university in the metadata, is assigned a score.
-The intuition is that whenever we find a feature related to our definition of affiliation, we increase the probability that the SBC model labels the repository as a positive case.
+The intuition is that whenever we detect a feature contributing to the repository’s signature of affiliation, we increase the probability that the SBC model labels it as a positive case.

 In particular, to estimate the probability \( p_i \) that a repository \( r_i \) is affiliated with a university, we apply a rule-based scoring system consisting of three main steps.
 First, we perform a keyword search across multiple data attributes.
 This includes scanning the repository’s metadata component \( \text{repo}_i \) including its name, description, homepage, and README, for campus-related terms from Table~\ref{tab:uc-campuses}.
 We also examine the organization metadata \( \text{org}_i \).
 If the owner is an organization, we inspect its attributes: name, description, email, URL and company for matches.
 Additionally, we analyze the top two contributors \( \text{contrib}_i^{(1)} \) and \( \text{contrib}_i^{(2)} \), examining attributes such as email, name, bio, and company to determine potential university affiliation.
 Each attribute \( a \) has an associated probability score \( s_a \in [0,1] \) representing how likely a match in that attribute indicates university affiliation.
 Let: \begin{itemize} \item \( m_{i,a} \in \{0, 1\} \) indicate whether repository \( r_i \) has a match in attribute \( a \), \item \( p_i \) be the total probability estimate for repository \( r_i \). \end{itemize}